BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <hr/>

 <p>
-There's a certain contrast of such a beautiful place in such a troubled town.
+There's a contrast of such a beautiful place being in such a troubled town.
 Similarly, a sliver of nature involves a physical contrast.
 There's the contrast between, say, the rear parking lot of a restaurant, with its loading dock and dumpsters, and the quiet cluster of pines just beyond the asphalt.
 </p>

 <p>
 Years later, I was recollecting the park and decided to find it using Google Maps's street view.
-When I found it, I experienced a surprisingly strong emotion: something like transcendence within the grit of everyday life.
+When I finally found it, I experienced a surprisingly strong emotion: something like transcendence within the grit of everyday life.
 </p>

 <br/>